-The Ministry of Mining and Heavy Industry and the MRPAM are the main regulators of the Mongolian coal market.
-The largest companies in the Mongolian coal market are Erdenes Tavan Tolgoi, SouthGobi Sands, Mongolyn Alt, Erdenes Tavan Tolgoi and Energy Resource.
-As of March 2021, Mongolia's coal reserves were 40 billion tons.
+The Mongolian Ministry of Mining and Heavy Industry and the Mineral Resource and Petroleum Authority are the main regulators of the Mongolian coal market.
+The largest companies in the Mongolian coal market are Erdenes Tavan Tolgoi, SouthGobi Sands, Mongolyn Alt, Erdenes Tavan Tolgoi and Energy Resources.
+As of March 2021, Mongolia's coal reserves was 40 billion tons.